emitche2/PILOT/readme.txt

 PILOT

-I have no idea how to go about getting this project onto GitHub, so don't attempt to use this for anything just yet.
+Do I remember how to update this?
+Go go gadget Git abilities.